kristapsdz/kcgi-framework/README.md

 Begin by reading the [Makefile](Makefile): it will list all of the variables you'll need to set for your installation.
 Override these in a `Makefile.local`.
 The default values assume an OpenBSD system with a stock install.
-You'll probably need to set the following:
+You'll probably need to set at least the following:

 ```
 CPPFLAGS = -I/usr/local/include